Dora-H/the-Dora-Dictionary/README.md

 ## Second Level (search words / view savings words /  word-guessing game.)
  #### 1.Search English Words.
  #### 2.Search My_Vocabs.
-  - view users saving words
+  - View users saving words
   - No duplicate saving
-  - no meanings saving function (only word, and part of speech)
+  - No meanings saving function (only word, and part of speech)
  #### 3.Game of Word Challenge.
-  - guess words for only 9 times
+  - Guess words for only 9 times
-  - no hints
+  - No hints